CodeMarie/final-project-part-2-dash-app/README.md

 - Dash Bootstrap with a test app code https://dash-bootstrap-components.opensource.faculty.ai/docs/quickstart/

-- Whitenoise required for styling to be transferred from static file for Heroku http://whitenoise.evans.io/en/stable/
-- The community page within Plotly provided the exact whitenoise statement which worked for this project.
-The only difference was the replacement of static folder with an asset     folder.
+- The community page within Plotly provided additional information of use as the documentation for whitenoise did not work for this project at the time of deployment.
 The link for that page is here https://community.plotly.com/t/deploying-your-dash-app-to-heroku-the-magical-guide/46723

+- To add to these instructions the blog for whitenoise I created is here https://medium.com/@m.lyonswake/deploying-your-dash-application-with-heroku-4727ea0cfb54

 - Markers types for Plotly https://plotly.com/python/line-charts/